Developer: Potata Company

 There are three pillars of the gameplay: Platforming, combat, and puzzle-solving.

 The level design is what stood out to me the most about this game.
-You have these levels where the environmental puzzles are cleverly interwoven and such a level design encourages the player to look for every nook and cranny in the level to progress.
+You have these levels where the environmental puzzles are cleverly interwoven, and such a level design encourages the player to look for every nook and cranny in the degree to progress.

-Unfortunately, all this hard work is undone by putting a large puzzle in every level which sticks out like a sore thumb.
+Unfortunately, all this hard work is undone by putting a giant puzzle in every level which sticks out like a sore thumb.

-Normally, this wouldn’t have been a problem if these puzzles were properly tutorialized.
-But that’s not the case, there is no clue and to get a clue, you have to spend a significant chunk of your in-game currency, and you’re still clueless after that as the “clues” are pretty much useless.
-Rather than posing a genuine challenge, these big puzzles artificially inflate the difficulty and the playtime and in turn harm the pacing of the game.
+Usually, this wouldn’t have been a problem if these puzzles were adequately materialized.
+But that’s not the case; there is no clue, and to get a clue, you have to spend a significant chunk of your in-game currency, and you’re still clueless after that as the “clues” are pretty much useless.
+Rather than posing a genuine challenge, these big puzzles artificially inflate the difficulty and the playtime and, in turn, harm the pacing of the game.
 I could’ve achieved 100 Percent completed the game in 5 hours instead of 8 if it was not for those poorly designed puzzles.

 The combat is a very straightforward affair, You have a wooden sword, and you can attack it by pressing the circle button.
 I wish the combat scenarios were more creative.

 If you are going for 100% completion in this game, then you need to know that there’s no level select in this game.
 So if you miss any trophy/ achievement, you have to replay this game from the beginning, So make sure you take a proper look at the trophy list before playing.

 For the most part, Potata: Fairy Flower is a well-made game that has the potential to be a great platformer as the developers have a lot of great ideas as was imminent from its level design.
 Unfortunately, its myriad of issues bogs it down.